splunk/splunk-connect-for-syslog/docs/architecture.md

 TCP traffic cannot adjust for this and data loss will occur.

 ## syslog Data Collection at Scale
-As a best practice, do not co-locate syslog-ng servers for horizontal scale and load balanceto them with a front-side load balancer:
+As a best practice, do not co-locate syslog-ng servers for horizontal scale and load balance to them with a front-side load balancer:

 * Attempts to load balance for scale can cause more data loss due to normal device operations and attendant buffer loss.
 A simple, robust single server (or shared-IP cluster) will provide better performance.